 CASBS and its new institute are uniquely positioned precisely to address both circumstances, according to Murphy.

 “When convened here at CASBS, the training institute will foster rigorous cross-disciplinary interaction, bringing together early career scholars across the social and behavioral sciences who study diversity to learn about a variety of disciplinary approaches, theories, methods, and ideas to enhance their scholarship,” said Murphy.
 “They will interact with each other, with us, and with visiting senior scholars of diversity across fields.”

 “More importantly, with convocations among the three summer cohorts at CASBS and anticipated interactions beyond CASBS’s hilltop campus, the institute will help advance professional development and promote the creation of an enduring and expanding network of scholars who will form connections and supports for each other as they traverse the tenure track.”

-The portal for applying for the 2022 cohort is open now through January 7, 2022.
-For information on eligibility, fellowship support, application requirements, and access to the application portal, visit http://casbs.stanford.edu/diversity-institute.
+The portal for applying for the 2023 cohort closed on January 7, 2022.
+For information on eligibility, fellowship support, application requirements, visit https://casbs.stanford.edu/diversity-institute.

 # # #